scottbw/analytics-udd/udd/student_on_a_module_instance.md

 Decimal

 ### Notes
-The value represents a percentage; for example, a value of "63.75" means 63.75%, a value of "50" means 50%.
 MOD_ACTUAL_MARK should only be part of a UDD compliant dataset if there is a moderation process and if the result of that process is available in the source data.